Beach Volleyball Rules

 The Sand Club is a Player’s League, first & foremost, which means that all violations should be handled in a respectful manner by the Captains.
 Please redo the play if you choose to call your opponent for any first time violation when there is a disagreement.

-Double Hit is a violation that occurs when players uses two parts of their body on the 2nd or 3rd team contact or when the player makes 2 actions causing 2 hits on the 1st team contact.
+Double Hit is a violation that occurs when a player uses 2 actions during contact.
 The ball may contact various parts of the body on the 1st team contact (serve or attack), provided that the contacts take place simultaneous.
 A double block or two players above the net making simultaneous contact will not be considered a double hit nor a contact for that matter in coed 4’s and the team will still have 3 contacts.
-A blocker making contact with the ball above the net may make the first contact after the block.
+A blocker making contact with the ball above the net may make a 2nd contact after the block as long the blocker was not trying to “swing” at an overpass.
 NOW, if the player’s hands are rigid and the player is not using a fingertip action, then the hands may be apart on the first contact as long as it is one action.
 For example, a player can not “paddle motion” or make two actions on a ball on any team contact.
 Another example that is not a violation is if the ball hits the player’s platform and then the player’s shoulder in one action on the first contact–it is a violation if the player tried to hit the ball again with their shoulder.

 Beach Digs are when a player momentarily holds the ball on a “hard driven” attack.
 Players will be called for a violation when the player momentarily holds the ball on a serve.